funderburkjim/MWlexnorm/step0/readme.txt

 by (a) replacing the extant <stem> contents with the {stem} value from the DualPlural...txt file, and (b) inserting (after  <stem>{stem}</stem>) an <inflectid>{inflectid}</inflectid> element.

+(Sep 27, 2015)
+The participle.txt file contains records with 4 pieces of data:
+ L,stem,rootclass,lexid
+where
+ stem is key1, perhaps with '-' as in 'a-karizyat'. lexid is 'prap' or 'fap' rootclass is slightly different for the two cases of lexid:
+    When lexid is 'fap' (future active participle),  rootclass is the root.
+    When lexid is 'prap' (present active participle), rootclass is root-class.
+Example: 15704:arcat:arc-1:prap.
+The class is provided, since some details of the declension of the present active participle of a root depend on the class of that root.

+ In the lexicalgrammar.xml file,  a particple.txt record is rendered to have fields:
+   <stem>stem</stem><lexid>lexid</lexid><rootclass>rootclass</rootclass>
+  Example, for 15704:arcat:arc-1:prap:
+   <stem>arcat</stem><lexid>prap</lexid><rootclass>arc-1</rootclass>
+  Example, for 3684.1:a-dAsyat:dA:fap
+   <stem>a-dAsyat</stem><lexid>fap></lexid><rootclass>dA</rootclass>